ahofmann4/XX_CodingClub/ReadMe.md

 # XX Coding Club
+The goal is to provide you with the tools and understanding to get programming on your own.
+- If in doubt, just come to a session!
+- We are always reviewing what we have done previously and do activities in groups so that there is always someone to help you get caught up!

 **UBC LSI,Tuesdays at 4:30 pm**  ** **LOCATION CHANGES! (see schedule below)** **

 See the .Rmd recap files / Day folders to see what we have been up to each day and what we plan to do during the next time.

 We are using the [Issues](https://github.com/ahofmann4/XX_CodingClub/issues) section to post coding challenges that help practice what we are learning.
 Also, post any lesson ideas as a new issue!
+Nothing is too simple or silly to post to the issues to get some help!!

+We recently also started using [Projects](https://github.com/ahofmann4/XX_CodingClub/projects) to help focus our tasks for practice sets, and lessons we want to see.
+We welcome any and all contributions and suggestions!

 To get in contact with Analise, and get added to our mailing list fill out this [form](https://goo.gl/forms/7pw3nsH2IVyPkQGp1).